 - 1. Financial aid: Complete an online Free Application for Federal Student Aid (FAFSA) application if financial assistance is needed.
 This must be done in a timely manner so that forthcoming aid, if any, is in place by the start of the semester. - 2.
-Academic plan: Meet with an academic advisor, counselor, or student development advocate no later than one week before the start of the semester they wish to be readmitted to develop an appropriate academic plan.
-This semester academic plan should meet the following stipulations: no more than 13 credit hours (7 hours in summer); no more than one late-start class; no accelerated classes (eight weeks or less, except in summer); no more than one online class; include a study skills course from the Center for Academic Success if the student is taking college-level reading-focused courses.
-Where appropriate, advising staff may propose modifications of conditions to the dean of academic services. - 3.
-Progress review: Make appointments to see the counselor, advisor, or advocate at least two times in the first semester upon returning to classes to review his or her academic progress.
-The first meeting should take place between Weeks Four and Five of the semester.
-Progress reports will be recorded in the student information system.
+Academic plan: Meet with an academic advisor, counselor, or student development advocate to develop an academic plan for the semester he/she wishes to be readmitted to.
+To meet registration deadlines, academic plans must be completed in time to allow for dean approval and student enrollment into classes.
+The academic plan should meet the following stipulations: no more than 13 credit hours (7 hours in the summer); no accelerated classes (8 weeks or less, except in the summer); no more than one online class; include a college success course from the Center for Academic Success.
+Where appropriate, advising staff may propose modifications of conditions to the dean of learning support.

-- 4. Dean's approval: Submit a copy of the completed academic plan signed by the counselor, advisor, or advocate to the office of the dean of academic services (U307) for approval. - 5.
+- 3. Progress review: Make appointments to see the counselor, advisor, or advocate at least two times in the first semester upon returning to classes to review his or her academic progress.
+The first meeting should take place between weeks four and five of the semester.
+Progress reports will be recorded in the student information system. - 4.
+Dean's approval: Submit a copy of the completed academic plan signed by the counselor, advisor, or advocate to the office of the dean of learning support (D108) for approval. - 5.
 Class registration: Upon notification of the dean's approval, register for classes.
 Registration for classes must be in accordance with the agreed-upon academic plan and must be completed within one week of the notification.